JJBlue/CrossPlatformAPI/README.md

 # CrossPlatformAPI

 Some useful JNI functions that Java does not yet support or supported different.<br>
 Maybe not all functions work on all platforms.<br>
 Methods and Classes could be changed in the future.
-Everything is subject to change.
+Everything is subject to change.<br>
+Use it for your own risk.

 # About me
 I'm a student and work on this project in my free time.